LorenzoNorcini/RecSys-Toolbox/README.md

 ## Score

-The performance are evaluated with Mean Average Precision at 5.
+The performance is evaluated using Mean Average Precision at 5.

-The best model scored MAP5 = 0.10280
+The best model scored MAP@5 = 0.10280

 ## Model hyperparameters